BRITISH INGENUITY: BVI Premier Orlando Smith Moves Into Pre-Fab Housing As A Mold-Free Alternative For Education After Irma

 He added, “This Territory cannot rebuild and will not be rebuilt if we cannot work together.”

-The Ministry envisions this rebuilding programme to be one of public and private partnerships as they have already received significant promises from persons in the local and international business communities to assist in this regard.
+The Ministry envisions this rebuilding program to be one of public and private partnerships as they have already received significant promises from persons in the local and international business communities to assist in this regard.